new-village/sagikoza/README.md

 sagikoza.fetch()
 ```
 By default, only WARNING and above are shown.
 For more detail, set `level=logging.DEBUG`.

-## Error Handling
-- Network, HTTP, and timeout errors raise a `FetchError` exception
-- If no records are found, a WARNING log is output

 ## Notes
 - This library retrieves data from public sources.
 Changes to the source website may affect functionality